bgraedel/arcos-gui/README.md

     pip install arcos-gui

+Or via [conda-forge]:

+    conda install -c conda-forge arcos-gui

+## Usage

+The plugin can be started from the napari menu `Plugins > ARCOS GUI`.
+For detailed instructions on how to use the plugin, please refer to the [Usage section of the documentation](https://bgraedel.github.io/arcos-gui/Usage).

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+See the [Contributing Guide](https://bgraedel.github.io/arcos-gui/Contributing) for more information.

 ## License